 After six months of creating bonds with new people, transforming the way they think about ecosystems, communities, gardens, and relationships, and gathering hands-on experiences that broaden their skills and deepen their knowledge, our permaculture design students are eager to evaluate their new strengths and chart their next course.
 During our last weekend together we have […]

-The content in this post was written by Golden Love in the April 3 Love’s Gardens newsletter.
-We found it so useful, we wanted to share!
+The content in this post was written by PINA & Siskiyou Permaculture on the PINA website .
+We found it so interesting, we wanted to share!
 It is reprinted with their permission.
 Fire Ecology Restoration Project PINA has received a $75,000 grant to research improved methods of wildfire risk mitigation in relation to forest health. […]

 Thank you so much to the contributors of the Liberation Permaculture post “Decolonizing Permaculture” for creating and sharing such vital critiques, resources, and perspectives.
 We are listening, learning, and committed to decolonizing permaculture even more deeply in our programs.